indeedeng/Mariner/README.md

 Run `node dist/examples/runFasterCode.js` (to use GraphQL) or `node dist/examples/runOldCode.ts` (to use REST calls), to run the example program.
 It requires internet access, since it calls the GitHub API.
 It will take a couple minutes to complete.
 Some of the output includes the word "ERROR", so don't panic.

+Ensure to lint your code by running `npm run lint` before submitting any code for review. `npm run lint:fix` will automatically fix any errors.

 ## Local testing of the npm packaging

 You should have local copies of both the oss-mariner project and the project that will include it.